Misterio77/nix-colors/README.md

 # How?

-Please keep in mind this repo is WIP and is subject to change.
-I suggest you either use flakes or pin your fetchurl incantation.
+Please keep in mind this repo is WIP and its interface is subject to change (probably won't, but no guarantees).
+I suggest you either use flakes for reproductibility or pin your fetchurl incantation.

 ## TL;DR